microsoft/fast/packages/web-components/fast-element/ARCHITECTURE.md

 # Architecture

-This document explains varous logical flows for how a `FASTElement` is composed, defined, rendered, and updated.
+This document explains various logical flows for how a `FASTElement` is composed, defined, rendered, and updated.

 ## What is FASTElement?